 Yes, you need a smartphone and an Amazon account to set up your Amazon Echo devices.
 Once you connect your Echo to your Wi-Fi network, you don’t need the Amazon Alexa app unless you want to adjust settings.
 You can get the Alexa app on iPhones and Android phones.

 In general, the functional differences between Alexa and Google are small, so it mostly comes down to your personal preference.
-Still, many people prefer Alexa for smart homes and as a digital assistant.
+Still, many people prefer Alexa for automating smart homes and as a digital assistant.

 Our experience with Google Assistant is that it’s better at understanding commands than Alexa.
 It’s at its best when answering quick questions thanks to Google’s unbeatable search engine.